kfechter/LegionY530Ubuntu/README.md

 If the above commands complete successfully, then you have successfully configured your Legion Y530 with Ubuntu.

 # Additional Notes

+### Disable Nouveau Modeset

+to disable modeset for the nouveau module, follow the below steps

+reboot the machine, as soon as the screen turns purple (After the Legion logo screen), press esc.
+You should see a screen similar to the following.

+// TODO: Upload picture

+highlight the entry that says "Ubuntu" and press 'e', you should get a screen that looks similar to the following.

+// TODO: Upload Picture

+find the section that says 'quiet splash', and add nouveau.modeset=0 to it so it reads 'quiet splash noveau.modeset=0'

+press F10 to boot with the changes.

 ### Nvidia Switching
 With kernel 4.20, rebooting is no longer necessary to switch profiles, however log out and log in is still required.